 Common Causes and Symptoms of Eczema in Elgin

-Eczema is a condition that affects children and adults in the United States, and is a medical condition that results in the skin becoming irritated and inflamed.
-There are different types of eczema which means that allergists such as Drs.
-Noga Askenazi, and Eugenia Hahn need to provide individuals an appropriate diagnosis before being able to address the issue.
-At Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois is Elgin, we understand that this condition is present in up to 20% of infants and 3% of adults and children.
+Eczema is a condition that affects children and adults in the United States and is a medical condition that results in the skin becoming irritated and inflamed.
+There are different types of eczema which means that allergists such as Dr. Noga Askenazi and the staff need to provide individuals with an appropriate diagnosis before being able to address the issue.
+At Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois in Elgin, we understand that this condition is present in up to 20% of infants and 3% of adults and children.
 Some patients have mild issues with it early on in life and outgrow the condition, while others deal with flare-ups throughout their life.
-Knowing the type of eczema patients are dealing with and the proper methods of treating it is the best way to tackle it and provide patients with the comfort they need to feel better about themselves and their condition.
+Knowing the type of eczema patients are dealing with and the proper methods of treating it are the best way to tackle it and provide patients with the comfort they need to feel better about themselves and their condition.

 The cause of eczema is unknown.
 It is believed to be linked to an overactive response of the body’s natural immune system to a skin irritant.
 It is often seen in patients who have families with a history of allergies and asthma.
 Patients who are also at a higher risk for eczema are those with skin barrier defects that keep moisture from penetrating the skin and allow germs in.
 This can result in unwanted flare-ups or consistent problems with eczema.

 It is important for patients to understand the symptoms of eczema.
 Most patients will experience problems such as: